Vienna zoo appeals for help to name panda cub

-VIENNA Oct 4 Vienna's Schoenbrunn Zoo has picked a name for a female panda and is asking animal lovers to help it choose one for her male twin.
+VIENNA, Oct 4 (Reuters) - Vienna's Schoenbrunn Zoo has picked a name for a female panda and is asking animal lovers to help it choose one for her male twin.

 Giant Panda Yang Yang gave birth to the cubs on Aug.
 7. In keeping with a tradition that stems from the high death rate among baby pandas, the twins will be named once they are 100 days old, after Nov.
 15, the zoo said.